 Further information can be found on our English language requirements page.

 Months of entry

-This cross-disciplinary programme takes an innovative approach to teaching of 'hard' science subjects by taking cultural heritage as its context.
-You will develop a holistic understanding of state-of-the-art science and engineering through research in arts, heritage and archaeology, focussing on a range of competitive skills making you employable in industry, heritage or academia.
+This innovative cross-disciplinary programme teaches 'hard' science subjects within a cultural heritage context.
+You will develop a holistic understanding of state-of-the-art science and engineering, enabling you to identify, investigate and solve problems in arts, heritage and archaeology.
+Students gain a range of competitive skills that make them employable in industry, heritage or academia.

-The programme provides students with access to interdisciplinary teachers including internationally leading heritage professionals as well as a cutting edge heritage science laboratory, equipped with instrumentation and tools for environmental, digital and materials research.
-Students will engage in real-life case studies enabling discussion and reflection on complex heritage issues.
-By working with leading heritage stakeholders and fellow students you will challenge the wider value of scientific research in cultural heritage.
+The programme provides students with access to interdisciplinary teachers, including world-leading heritage professionals, as well as a cutting-edge heritage science laboratory equipped with instrumentation and tools for environmental, digital and materials research.
+Students engage in real-life case studies enabling discussion and reflection on complex heritage issues.
+By working with leading heritage stakeholders and fellow students, you will be at the forefront of scientific research in cultural heritage.

-As part of the MRes, students benefit from a fully funded field laboratory experience involving the SEAHA Mobile Heritage Laboratory, enabling them to develop their research idea in the field, interacting with heritage owners, managers, and visitors.
+As part of the MRes, students benefit from a fully-funded field laboratory experience involving the SEAHA Mobile Heritage Laboratory, enabling them to develop their research ideas in the field and to interact with heritage owners, managers and visitors.